Walking and Picnicing

 A visit to the Hill Loch

 A wonderful day out on a calm, dry day.
-Tenants can walk up in about 2 hours, or Hamish will drive them most of the way and take a picnic to the loch-side in the Argocat.
+Tenants can walk up in about 2 hours, or Ainster will drive them most of the way and take a picnic to the loch-side in the Argocat.
 Once there, the views are stunning and the loch (pictured below) is well stocked with brown trout which can be fished from the bank or the rowing boat.
 Argocat; rowing boat; unlimited people (although max 6 in Argocat).
-Subject to Hamish being available.
+Subject to Ainster being available.

 South Chesthill has a limited stock of grouse on the hill, which provides August tenants with one walked up day.